canonical/snapd/_integration-tests/data/snaps/dev-kmsg/meta/readme.md

 dev-kmsg snap

-This simple snap provides a binary to read and output treal raw data from /dev/kmsg using dd.
-For it to work it needs that hw assigned before being run.
+This simple snap provides a binary to read and output real raw data from /dev/kmsg using dd.
+For it to work it needs that hw to be assigned before being run.